Comparing a study drug to the usual treatment for people with metastatic HER2-expressing salivary gland cancer that cannot be removed by surgery

 • The drugs used on this trial may cause side effects.
 Your doctor will review all of the potential side effects with you.
 It is important to tell your doctor about any side effects during the study so that they may be treated and so that potential adjustments to the study drugs may be made.

-There is evidence that ado-trastuzumab emtansine (T-DM1) is effective in stabilizing your type of cancer.
+For HER2-positive salivary gland cancer, there is evidence that ado-trastuzumab emtansine (T-DM1) is effective in stabilizing your type of cancer.
 It is not possible to know now if the study approach will extend your time without your disease worsening compared to the usual approach.
-This study will help the study doctors learn things that will help people in the future.

-After you finish treatment, your doctor will continue to follow your condition and watch you for side effects.
+For both disease types and all study groups, after you finish treatment, your doctor will continue to follow your condition and watch you for side effects.
 They will check you every 3 months for 2 years after treatment, then every 6 months for 3 years, then once every year after that.

 No. Taking part in this study is voluntary.
 You are free to choose to participate or not to participate.
 If you choose to participate in this study, you are able to leave the study at any time.
 If you decide not to take part in this study, your doctor will discuss other treatment options with you.